 - Can free night certificates be combined via Hilton's Points Pooling feature?

-- Can free night certificates from more than one Hilton account be used on a single booking?
+- Can Hilton free night certificates from more than one loyalty account be used on a single booking?

 - Can I combine Hilton points with free night certificates and still receive the 5th night free?